canonical/mongodb-operator/README.md

 ```shell
 juju model-config update-status-hook-interval=<time(s/m/h)>
 ```
+Note that this hook executes a read query to MongoDB.
+On a production level server this should be configured to occur at a frequency that doesn't overload the server with read requests.
+Similarly the hook should not be configured at too quick of a frequency as this can delay other hooks from running.
 You can read more about status hooks [here](https://juju.is/docs/sdk/update-status-event).

 ### Replication
 #### Adding Replicas